HadarBitan/OperatingSysten_Task2/README.md

 * pipe

-  USE:command1 | command2 -> for example: cat file1.txt | sort -> will sort for us what the file contains.
+  USE:  first | seconde -> for example: cat file1.txt | sort -> will sort for us what the file contains.

 *